Healing with Your Breath: Inside Reiki’s Ancient and Modern Frontiers

 These studies, alongside NIH research on integrative health, highlight Reiki’s promising physiological and psychological benefits, even as debates continue.

 Reiki’s emphasis on breath and visual energy channels prompts comparisons with yoga, meditation, and Tai Chi.
-Long-established and accepted rituals pass on not obvious energy through generations, although modern research validates these experiences through measurable results.
+Traditional rituals pass on subtle energy through generations, while modern research validates these experiences through measurable results.
 Michael Rivera, Ph.D. in Psychophysiology at UC Berkeley, observes:

 “Despite debates over mechanistic details, consistent outcomes suggest a harmonious confluence between ancient practices and modern physiology.”